RuiHe1999/Chinese_Metaphor_Detection/README.md

 - data: formatted version of each corpus

 ## Data
 We used two metaphor datasets here, VU Amsterdam Metaphor Corpus for English and PSU Chinese Metaphor Corpus for Chinese (Mandarin).

 **Dataset format**:

 All Datasets are endcoded with UTF-8.
 The datasets we shared here are not original ones but formatted into 5 or 8 columns.
+Below the table we provided the links to original datasets respectively.

 | Column Title            | Meaning                   | Note                                     |
 | ------------            | -----------------------   | ---------------------------------------- |